 Lung transplantation presents very specific challenges, but the most daunting is a form of rejection called bronchiolitis obliterans syndrome (BOS).
 Doctors know very little about BOS or why recipients are highly susceptible to it.
 Currently, there are no effective treatments for BOS and lung transplant rejection.

-On June 22, 2022 the Lung Transplant Foundation hosted a Bronchiolitis Obliterans Syndrome Externally-led Patient Focused Drug Development Virtual Meeting
+On June 22, 2022, the Lung Transplant Foundation hosted a Bronchiolitis Obliterans Syndrome Externally-led Patient Focused Drug Development virtual meeting.

-We began as a small foundation, but have steadily grown to become a nationally recognized advocate for lung transplant research.
+We began as a small foundation, but we have steadily grown to become a nationally recognized advocate for lung transplant research.

 While doctors and researchers have made great strides in the past 50 years, we still have a long way to go.
 In order to make new scientific breakthroughs possible, we need your help to fund research.

 Please consider making a gift to support Lung Transplant Foundation research and patient support programs.